The-ne/home-lab/README.md

 # home-lab
-Documentation for my penetration testing home lab - VMs, network topology, and tool setup
+Documentation for my penetration testing home lab - VMs and tool setup.

+## Status
+> This repo is being worked upon.